Scuba stands for Self-Contained Underwater Breathing Apparatus.

 Not so much a hotbed, more of a cold seabed for diving, of course, and despite this being the North Sea, conditions down there are often crystal clear.

-Sub-Aqua types say it's one of the best locations around the UK, some say the world, although it's hard to imagine an encounter with a 6-foot being trumped by a grumpy-looking cod.
+Sub-Aqua types say it's one of the best locations around the UK, some say the world, although it's hard to imagine an encounter with a six-foot being trumped by a grumpy-looking cod.

 They do all the diving just out of shot of the harbour wall where there's some rocky old nonsense underwater to keep things interesting, apparently.

-Oooh, look who's been to a Sea Life™ Centre.
+Oooh, get you!
+Look who's been to a Sea Life™ Centre.

 Back up from the harbour, a reminder of a spell of bad weather along the coast in 1881 when 189 fishermen drowned.
 Yes, 189!